NCAR/python-tutorial/source/tutorials/yourfirst.rst

 In doing so you will learn how to write iterative for loops and about Python data structures.

+Here is a video recording of from the live tutorial covering "Creating a Data Dictionary":

+.. youtube:: 5z6-t62x7Xs
+   :height: 315
+   :width: 560
+   :align: center

+..

 .. seealso::

-   You can watch a `video recording of "Creating a Data Dictionary" <https://youtu.be/5z6-t62x7Xs>`_ online, and we have a write-up of the `question and answer session following this section, as well <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-2/>`_.
+   `Questions and Answers from the live "Creating a Data Dictionary" tutorial <https://ncar.github.io/xdev/posts/python-tutorial-faq-part-2/>`_.

 ..